netdata/netdata/collectors/systemd-journal.plugin/README.md

 The following are limitations related to the features of `systemd` journal:

 - This plugin does not support binary field values. `systemd` journal has the ability to assign fields with binary data.
 This plugin assumes all fields contain text values (text in this context includes numbers).
-- This plugin does not support multiple values per field. `systemd` journal has the ability to accept the same field key, multiple times, with multiple values.
-This plugin will present the last value and ignore the others.
+- This plugin does not support multiple values per field. `systemd` journal has the ability to accept the same field key, multiple times, with multiple values on a single log entry.
+This plugin will present the last value and ignore the others for this log entry.

 ## Journal Sources